 Official transcripts are not required to be submitted during the application period.
 Copies of transcripts must be uploaded to the online application by the applicant.
 In the "Education History" section of the application, applicants should report and upload an unofficial transcript from each post-secondary institution at which they completed the equivalent of one or more terms (or the equivalent of 12 units at UCSB) of coursework.

 Domestic Applicants: You may scan and upload all pages of your official transcript(s) to the UCSB Graduate Division's online portal.
 Please remember also to scan and upload the grading scale, which is often found on the backside of your official transcript.
 If your official transcript lists your Social Security number, please cross or black out the number before uploading.

 International Applicants: If you have received your degree, please include your degree certificate within the same file.
 Your uploaded document must include your transcript both in its original language and as a certified English translation.
 The certified English translation is required.
 It must be a complete, exact, and literal translation of the original transcript.
 Your university or an official agency must translate the transcript.

 All UCSB applications require a non-refundable application fee of $105 for domestic applicants and $125 for international applicants.
-(The application fee is also non-refundable for incomplete applications.)
-Your application will not be processed until the UCSB Graduate Division has received your application fee.
+Your application will not be processed until the UCSB Graduate Division has received payment of your application fee.
 You may pay the fee by credit card or check/money order using the Check/Money Order Submission Form found on the last page of the application.